LunarVim/LunarVim/README.md

 * Normally, an editor uses regular expression parsing for things like highlighting and checking the syntax of your file.
 Each time you make a change, the editor must re-parse the entire file.
 Tree-sitter, on the other hand, transforms text into a syntax tree.
 Each time you make a change, only the parts of the code that change need to be parsed.
 This greatly improves the speed of parsing.
 This can make a huge difference when editing large files.

 * Neovim 0.5 including language server protocol means your editor can provide: code actions, completions, formatting, navigating to definitions, renaming, etc.  The language server only has to be written once and will work on any editor that supports LSP.
 Any improvements made to the language server will immediately be used by all editors that support LSP.

+# Project Goals
+*  This project aims to help one transition away from VSCode, and into a superior text editing experience.
+(Just making this clear)

+* This is also a community project, if you would like to see support for a feature or [language](https://github.com/neovim/nvim-lspconfig/blob/master/CONFIG.md) consider making a PR.

+* This project will do it's best to include core features you would expect from a modern IDE, while making it easy to add or remove what the user wants.

 # Install In One Command!